From research scientist to yoga teacher.

 The Transition to Yoga

-After working in academia for over 13 years and practicing yoga since 2008, I wanted to make a career shift that could be of greater benefit to more people while being aligned with my core passions.
+After working in academia for over 13 years and practicing yoga since 2008, I wanted to make a career shift that would be more aligned with my core passions- psychology and yoga.
 Being interested in the transformational effects of yoga, I was following research on how beneficial yoga practices can be for mental health and well-being.
 As the field was growing, I knew this was the space I wanted to be working in.

 Teaching yoga since 2016, Kathie has over 700 hr of yoga teacher training, and transitioned to teaching yoga full-time in 2018.
 Being trained as a research scientist, means that she is drawn towards methods that have an evidence-base for facilitating the effectiveness of yoga.